lovemetwotimes/AmigaJoystickTester/README.md

 3. **Test the Joystick**:

-   - Upon startup, the OLED display will show a splash screen.
    - Move the joystick in all directions and press the fire button(s).
    - The display will show the active inputs and maintain a record of all detected inputs.
    - Use the reset button (if implemented) to clear the detected states.